Here is our final, finished opening sequence. This is the one we will put forward for our coursework and the one we will overall be marked on.

 This is the typical ordering of titles and we therefore stuck by it as we tried to make it as professional as possible.

-After the improvements our teacher gave us.
-Josie (editor) and I went away and got everything done with the help of Tash writing the new script for the voice over.
+After the improvements we decided to change, Josie (editor) and I went away and got everything done with the help of Tash writing the new script for the voice over.
 We had three scripts over all for the process of our sequence, but we came to the conclusion after reviews from our screening, that Tash’s script was preferred.